 Management of liver cancer takes a comprehensive approach that involves multiple specialists.

-A general practitioner can evaluate causes of liver abnormalities and refer to the following specialists for assessment:
+A general practitioner can evaluate the causes of liver abnormalities and refer to the following specialists for assessment:

 • Gastroenterologist